jeapostrophe/racket-android/README.md

 Look at `rkt/basic.rkt` for an example application.

-The simulator provides an interface compatible with the tablet and can be run locally directly from DrRacket/etc. This requires a OpenGL driver that supports most of the features of OpenGL ES 3.
-When you use the simulator, you will have to manually recompile `rkt/app-csd.rkt` to update the sprite database.
-(The tablet `Makefile` takes care of this automatically.)
+Use `make simulate` to use the simulator, which provides an interface compatible with the tablet and can be run locally directly from DrRacket/etc. This requires a OpenGL driver that supports most of the features of OpenGL ES 3.
+(You need to adjust the Racket file, too.)

 # TODO
 - Make 'raco ctool' use gzip for the bytecode to decrease app size.